 All the headlines about Puerto Rico on the media are chaotic and not vacation inspiring, you read the news and all you see are photos of destruction, flooding, distraught residents with lack of power and other essential resources.

-Please keep in mind that the news are reporting on the parts of the island that were heavily hit by Hurricane Maria, islanders living in the mountains, residential areas affected with flooding are the ones facing the most challenges.
+Please keep in mind that the news are reporting on the parts of the island that were heavily hit by Hurricane Maria, islanders living in the mountains, residential areas that were affected with flooding are the ones facing the most challenges.

 Most parts of the island have made tremendous progress with clean up, there is still much work to be done in many communities.
 Residents mostly await on the restoration of electricity.
 If you were to drive around the main roads, visit many of the beaches and tourist areas, you will see a very different picture of what the news media shows.

 - Luis Muñoz Marin International Airport (SJU) is fully operational, welcoming domestic and international visitors.
 You may also fly into the Aguadilla Airport.
 See our Puerto Rico Airport page for more information.